ASEIcode/multinational-retail-data-centralisation/README.md

 - Try / Except blocks to catch errors more elegently in the extraction and upload classes
 - has_numbers and has_alpha are used more than once and could be written into the class as a method to avoid duplication
 - The retrieve_stores_data method in the DataExtractor class currently has to make many 451 consecutive requests and append them all to a list.
 This takes a long time.
 Parallel processing could be employed here to make this more efficient.
 - Currently each cleaning method has been written to fit specifically to the dummy data.
 If this were to be used to clean future data coming from similar sources in an automated way rather than being supervised manually by an engineer the cleaning would need to involve extra lines to cater to a larger variation of errors that could be present.

-Automatic duplicate and null checking for instance.
-- Create unit tests for each cleaning function to check for bugs as they are improved
+## Contact

+Adam Evans

+Email: adamevansjs@gmail.com